abhay-venkatesh/abhay-venkatesh.github.io/README.md

 # Profile
-I am a computer science and mathematics student who does machine learning research on the side.
+I am a computer science and mathematics student, and a machine learning research assistant.

 ## Experience
 Summer 2018